 Discover the exhibition

-«Julia Pirotte, photographer and resistant»
+"Julia Pirotte, photographer and resistance fighter"

 #expojuliapirotte

-Thursday 09 March 2023Thursday 16 November 2023
+Thursday, 09 March 2023 Thursday, 16 November 2023

-On the occasion of International Women’s Day, the Shoah Memorial is pleased to present its new exhibition "Julia Pirotte, photographer and resistance fighter".
+On the occasion of International Women’s Rights Day, the Shoah Memorial is pleased to present its new exhibition "Julia Pirotte, photographer and resistance fighter".

-Discover the dedicated site of the exhibition
+Discover the dedicated website of the exhibition

 Design: Estelle Martin.

-Photo: Julia Pirotte, self-portrait, Marseille, 1942. © Museum of Photography, Charleroi
+Photo : Julia Pirotte, self-portrait, Marseille, 1942. © Museum of Photography, Charleroi

 Free admission